UDISE Plus Data That Affects Your School Grant 2026-27 β What to Enter Right or Lose Money

 How UDISE+ Data Connects to Government Grant Calculation

 UDISE+ data is not just a statistical record.
-It is the source from which government grant amounts are calculated — enrollment count, school category, and infrastructure status all directly affect what your school receives.
-Data entered incorrectly does not just create a reporting error.
-It creates a financial loss that cannot be recovered after certification.
+It is the source from which the government calculates grant amounts β enrollment count, school category, and infrastructure status all directly affect what your school receives.
+Entering incorrect data does not just create a reporting error.
+It creates a financial loss that you cannot recover after certification.

 This page covers the four specific UDISE+ data fields that directly affect grant amounts, the most common entry mistakes, and a checklist to verify before submission.